Periods and harmonic analysis on spherical varieties: Review of spherical varieties

-On the other hand, if $\XX$ is quasi-affine, and $\XX^a$ is any spherical affine embedding of $\XX$, then $k[\XX^a]$ carries a filtration by dominant weights in $\varchi(\XX)$, partially ordered with respect to the cone dual to $\mathcal V$ \cite[\S 6]{KnAu}, more precisely: If we decompose $k[\XX^a]$ into a direct sum of highest weight spaces, then the $\lambda$-th piece $\mathcal F_\lambda$ of the filtration is the sum of spaces with highest weights $\mu$ such that $\left< \lambda-\mu,\mathcal V\right> \le 0$.
+On the other hand, if $\XX$ is spherical and quasi-affine, and $\XX^a$ is any affine embedding of $\XX$, then $k[\XX^a]$ carries a filtration by dominant weights in $\varchi(\XX)$, partially ordered with respect to the cone dual to $\mathcal V$ \cite[\S 6]{KnAu}, more precisely: If we decompose $k[\XX^a]$ into a direct sum of highest weight spaces, then the $\lambda$-th piece $\mathcal F_\lambda$ of the filtration is the sum of spaces with highest weights $\mu$ such that $\left< \lambda-\mu,\mathcal V\right> \le 0$.
 (Recall that $\mathcal V$ contains the image of the \emph{negative} Weyl chamber.)
 The important element here is that the maximal possible cone $\mathcal V$ with this property is precisely the same cone as that governing embeddings of $\XX$, namely the cone of invariant valuations.

 There is a well-known degeneration of filtered modules to their associated graded, and multidimensional versions of it, which in the literature of spherical varieties are described over various different bases, cf.\ \cite{Popov} or \cite[\S 5.1]{GN}.
-We find it preferable to define the canonical degeneration of $\XX^a$ as a morphism:
+We find it preferable to define our preferred degeneration of $\XX^a$ as a morphism: